-- Improving the durability of a roof covering, impact-resistance (minimum class 3 or 4), or fire-resistance of a roof covering (minimum class A). - Compensating for activities in FEMA's Publication 804, Wind Retrofit Guide for Residential Buildings. - Elevating the qualified dwelling unit above the base flood elevation or other applicable minimum elevation requirement. - Purchasing and installing check valves to prevent flood water from backing up into drains. - Purchasing and installing flood vents, breakaway walls or open lattice for homes located in V zones, designed and certified flood resistant buildings, and automatic shutoff valves for water and gas lines. - Purchasing and installing exterior walls, doors, windows, or other exterior dwelling unit elements that conform to ignition-resistant construction standards. - Performing fire maintenance procedures identified by the Federal Emergency Management Agency or the United States Forest Service, including fuel management techniques such as creating fuel and fire breaks. - Acquiring weather data to better understand the local climate and drought history.
+- Improving the durability of a roof covering, impact-resistance (minimum class 3 or 4), or fire-resistance of a roof covering (minimum class A). - Activities in FEMA's Publication 804, Wind Retrofit Guide for Residential Buildings. - Elevating the qualified dwelling unit above the base flood elevation or other applicable minimum elevation requirement. - Check valves to prevent flood water from backing up into drains. - Flood vents, breakaway walls or open lattice for homes located in V zones, designed and certified flood resistant buildings, and automatic shutoff valves for water and gas lines. - Exterior walls, doors, windows, or other exterior dwelling unit elements that conform to

-Compensating for properties that received the Department of Homeland Security's Resilience Star or a FORTIFIED home or FORTIFIED commercial designation from the Insurance Institute for Business and Home Safety.
+- ignition-resistant construction standards. - Performing fire maintenance procedures identified by the Federal Emergency Management Agency or the United States Forest Service, including fuel management techniques such as creating fuel and fire breaks. - Weather data to better understand the local climate and drought history. - Property that received the Department of Homeland Security's Resilience Star or a FORTIFIED home or FORTIFIED commercial designation from the Insurance Institute for Business and Home Safety.

 The hazard mitigation expenditure must in compliance with the latest published editions of relevant consensus-based codes, specifications, and standards or any more restrictive federal, state, or local floodplain management standards and consistent with floodplain management regulations.
 Taxpayers would be required to submit a summary of their hazard mitigation investment to the Internal Revenue Service.